Cookie's Fortune: Plot

 Jewel Mae "Cookie" Orcutt, an elderly dowager in Holly Springs, Mississippi, lives alone in a large house and is helped out daily by Willis Richland, her African American handyman and closest friend.
 After acting strangely, she commits suicide with one of her late husband Buck's pistols.

-Her pretentious niece, Camille, who directs local church theater productions, stops by later that day to borrow a glass fruit bowl, accompanied by her witless and submissive younger sister, Cora, with whom she lives.
+Her pretentious niece, Camille, who directs local church theater productions, stops by later that day to borrow a glass fruit bowl.
+She is accompanied by her witless and submissive younger sister, Cora, with whom she lives.
 Camille finds Cookie's body in the bedroom and drops the bowl, shattering it and inadvertently cutting herself.
 Believing that "suicide is a disgrace", Camille eats Cookie's suicide note and attempts to stage her death to look like a robbery-murder.
 She removes a prized diamond and ruby necklace from Cookie's neck and throws the pistol in the garden (observed while doing so by Ronnie, a young boy who lives next door).
 Camille coaches Cora to say that Cookie was murdered, and summons Sheriff Lester Boyle to the scene.

-Meanwhile Cora's estranged and wayward daughter (and Cookie's grandniece), Emma, returns to town after having moved away following several supposed criminal offenses.
+Meanwhile, Cora's estranged and wayward daughter (and Cookie's grandniece), Emma, returns to town after having moved away following several supposed criminal offenses.
 Jason, an inept sheriff's deputy investigating Cookie's death, has long been romantically pursuing Emma.
 Willis is the primary suspect because his fingerprints appear on the gun she used to kill herself, but this is only because he had cleaned her guns the night before at her request.
 He is detained on suspicion of murder.
 The same night, Jason encounters Camille and Cora moving into Cookie's house, despite it being an active crime scene, and calls backup to escort them off the property.
 Cora is shocked to find that Willis is the suspect, Emma openly protests it, and Camille feigns surprise.

 Emma visits Willis at the police station, where Boyle and a local attorney, Jack Palmer—both fishing buddies of Willis's—casually play Scrabble with him in his unlocked cell.
 Willis tells an anecdote about Cookie's prized diamond and ruby necklace, explaining that Buck once had the necklace appraised only to discover its jewels were fake, a fact he never disclosed to Cookie.
 Otis Tucker, a detective from a larger jurisdiction, arrives that night and begins questioning locals.
 Protesting Willis's detainment, Emma refuses to leave the police station until he is freed.
 She and Jason also frequently sneak away to have sex in empty offices at the station.